RomeesaKamal/to-do-app/README.md

 ## Acknowledgments

-- Thanks to the Microverse team for the great curriculum.
+- Thanks to the Mujeeb ur Rehman for the great curriculum.
 - Thanks to the Code Reviewer(s) for the insightful feedback.
-- A great thanks to My coding partner(s), morning session team, and standup - - team for their contributions.
-- Hat tip to anyone whose code was used.

-## 📝 License

-This project is MIT licensed.

 ## Why this is special: